sparklingrobots/nano2017/second_draft/meta/Plot.md

 An amateur musicologist joins forces with a plant witch to stop a threat no one else can even understand--but they risk everything in the process.

+It's a far-future story about a struggling utopia and whether or not it can be saved.
+(That's not the tag line I had last night but it's close.)

 ## Tara's Kinda Rough Plot Summary to Just Figure Out If I Know What Happens In This Book Chronologically